kiwidisco/kiwidisco/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on an ObsidianMd plugin to aid Chinese users.
+- 📫 How to reach me: djjd_ on Discord
+-
 <!--
 **kiwidisco/kiwidisco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.